Finding a Trial

 -

-A Registry for Patients With Food Allergy
+A Registry for the Food Allergy Community

 The FARE Patient Registry will serve as a prospective, observational food allergy reporting system that stores detailed health and other basic information about patients' real-world experiences with food allergies, to encourage open sharing of de-identified data and participation in clinical trials.
 The FARE Patient Registry intends to make and support scientific discoveries by enabling the food allergy community to participate directly in research.